Numerous indoor and outdoor venues in the Grand Junction, Colorado area host groups year-round.

 The Museum of Western Colorado operates three unique venues.
 Dinosaur Journey in Fruita, west of Grand Junction, appeals to dino-crazy children and also accommodates adult groups with private tours and rental of the 1,350-square-foot auditorium with classroom seating for up to 25.
 For something out of the ordinary, have the museum organize a private dinosaur dig for the group.

-Cross Orchards Historic Site on Grand Junction's outskirts is a seasonal living history museum that offers experiences of Colorado's Grand Valley in the early 20th century, complete with costumed interpreters, historic buildings, antique farm equipment and a restored caboose.
+Cross Orchards Historic Site on Grand Junction's outskirts is a seasonal living history museum that offers experiences of Grand Junction in the early 20th century, complete with costumed interpreters, historic buildings, antique farm equipment, and a restored caboose.
 The historic packing shed, enclosed on three sides and now with a new roof, accommodates groups, and tents on the commodious ground also make for a memorable function site.

 Colorado Alpine & Desert Adventures leads hikes through the Monument and other public lands.
 For super team building, they also offer beginning rock-climbing instruction.
 As a reminder, the Colorado National Monument has permitting requirements for group use, as it's under the National Park Service's jurisdiction.